foundling/tl/README.md

 ...

+# add a task and mark it complete
 $ tl -a "triage github issues" -c
 $ tl -a "vote"

+...

+# print tasks
 $ tl
 total 2
 1: do laundry ✖